Use Kalshi promo code 'SBR' for bonus.

 Kalshi is a prediction market that lets you trade on contracts for real-world events across sports, economics, politics, and other areas.

-Instead of betting in the traditional sense, you’re buying and selling simple “Yes” or “No” contracts tied to questions like “Will inflation be above 4% by June 2026?” or “Will the Lakers win a game?”
+To make trades, you purchase “Yes” or “No” contracts tied to questions like “How high will inflation get this year?” or “Will France win the World Cup?”
 It works a lot like a financial exchange, but the assets are event outcomes.

-Each contract represents one possible outcome and settles at $1 if correct, or $0 if not.
-Before the event is decided, those contracts trade at prices between $0.01 and $0.99.
-That price reflects the market’s current estimate of the probability.
+Each contract represents one possible outcome and settles at $1 if correct, or $0 if it's not.
+Before the event is decided, contracts trade at prices between $0.01 and $0.99, with each price representing the market’s current estimate of an outcome happening or not happening

 For example, if a “Yes” contract is trading at $0.70, the market is essentially saying there’s a 70% chance it happens.
 Your profit is the difference between what you paid and the $1 payout.
 In this example, you'd earn $0.30 per contract.